• Skip to main content

 Simply cover your cashews with plenty of fresh water and let them sit overnight or for at least 4 hours.

-I will often do a quick soaking method where I cover them with boiling water and only let them soak for 30 minutes, which work well too.
+That being said, I will often do a quick soaking method where I cover them with boiling water and only let them soak for 5-10 minutes (or even better 30 minutes), which work well too.

 Drain very well so you don't add extra moisture to your mascarpone spread.

-Also, if you are making this mascarpone in the middle of the summer and your house is very hot, then transfer your can of coconut milk in the fridge at the same time you start soaking on your cashews (it is easier to get the top solid portion when chilled).
+Also, if you are making this mascarpone in the middle of the summer and your house is very hot, then transfer your can of coconut milk in the fridge ahead of time (it is easier to get the top solid portion when chilled).

 Step 2- Measure the coconut cream

-Open your can of coconut milk and using a scoop, scrape the top bright white solid portion into your ½ measuring cup.
+If using a can of coconut milk, then open your can and using a spoon, scrape the top bright white solid portion into your ½ measuring cup.

 Step 3- Process